algosup/2023-2024-project-4-sportshield-team-6/documents/functional/functional-specification.md

 #### Use case n°2: Locating Stolen Skis with SportShield

-**Description:** A User had their Skis stolen from him after they secured them with SportShield, they uses the GPS functionality to locate their skis.
+**Description:** A User had their Skis stolen from him after they secured them with SportShield, they use the GPS functionality to locate their skis.

 **Actor:** User

 **Stakeholder:** User

 **Preconditions:**
-- The User has had his Skis stolen.
+- The User had their Skis stolen.
 - The User had secured his Skis with Sportshield.
 - The User has access to their smartphone with the SportShield application installed